9 Purchases You Should Never Buy in Bulk

 Emma Kapotes/Rd.com, iStock/natalie-claude

 The container might claim the herbs and spices inside don’t expire for one to four years, but that’s under the assumption that you store them correctly.
 Moisture and heat from your oven could get to spices stored above the stove, and paprika and chili powder do best in the fridge.
 While you won’t get sick from old spices, they could start losing flavor after a year.
 Buy smaller containers and replace them once the quality declines.
+Check out these 11 foods you’ve been storing wrong this whole time.

 Emma Kapotes/Rd.com, iStock/jfmdesign

 Believe it or not, liquid bleach has an expiration date.
 Once open, it only takes about six months for it to become less effective.
 Powdered products, though, are a different story.
 If you keep them in a cool, dry spot, they’ll stay good indefinitely.
 Opt for one of those, or get a small bottle of generic brand liquid bleach for the best value.
-Check out these smart ways to use bleach.

 Emma Kapotes/Rd.com, iStock/tacojim